Siyochem-Patch/Siyochem-Android/README.md

 > This's the release repo, source is only available for organization members.

 > [!IMPORTANT]
 > Cross Platform Siyochem Desktop is available with [much features](https://github.com/Siyochem-Patch#current-available-features-windows-linux-macos-only), but not publicly available.
-You need to request with a email: yt2.dev.dragon@gmail.com.
+You need to request with a [email](yt2.dev.dragon@gmail.com).
 Note that you'll need to prove that you're a student with a valid document.

 - ## Preface
   - ### [Disclaimer](https://github.com/Siyochem-Patch#disclaimer)